Active Release Technique

 Clinic Classifieds: Find ART Certified Providers™ for your clinic.
 (Submissions posted to Facebook forum.)

 The ART Certified Provider Listing is an invaluable marketing tool for building your client base.
 People searching for ART Certified Providers in your area will usually find your Provider Listing first, due to priority search on Google and a geotagged location for accuracy.
 Your listing includes your clinic address, credentials, and contact information.

 Our listings also provide the primary means for consumers to ensure they receive ART care from qualified and authorized professionals.

 Your ART Certified Provider Listing is included free of charge with annual certification or recertification.

-The ARTMan II application is your ultimate study and reference partner.
+The ARTMan application is your ultimate study and reference partner.
 The app hosts all educational materials for your past or upcoming seminars, ensuring access to the most up to date materials and eliminating the need for lugging around paper manuals or keeping track of flash drives.
 The app also integrates with the Visible Body app (sold separately) to help you locate and visualize structures when palpating.
 The ARTMan II app is available for download on iPad and Android tablets and is included with your seminar registration.

 Connect With Your Peers

 Our Active Release Techniques® private Facebook group is the place to go to ask questions of your peers, post jobs, and build your network.
 The forum is open only to ART Certified Providers™ and acts as your 24/7 virtual meet-up space.
 We also use the group to pass on exclusive information, news, and special offers.
 To become a member, make sure you are up to date on your certification, then simply request to join.

 May I purchase the instructional manual or other curriculum materials if I am not taking a seminar or if I am not eligible to take a seminar?

 No. Our curriculum materials are proprietary and only distributed to providers that have registered for a seminar.